QUB-ASL/bzzz/docs/SET_UP.md

 ```
 When prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.

-When prompted to "Enter passpharse", type the same passpharse used for the other devices on this project for continuity (if unsure ask a team member).

-When prompted to "Enter same passpharse again", Enter same the passpharse as before.
+When prompted to "Enter passpharse", just hit enter without providing a passphrase.
+When prompted to "Enter same passpharse again", hit enter again.

 To add the SSH key to the ssh-agent run the following
 ```